tmcbride75/CredStorm/README.md

 # Spit
-A tool for Password Spraying multiple IPs and Services.
+A tool for Password Spraying multiple Hosts and Services.

 ============